-Spain is one of the few wine producing countries (if not the only) where wineries will only release their wine to the market when it is “ready to drink” following appropriate aging, not only in oak barrels but in the bottle as well.
+Spain is one of the few wine producing countries (if not the only) where practically ALL the wineries will only release their wine to the market when it is “ready to drink” following appropriate aging, not only in oak barrels but in the bottle as well.

 Across the country, most wineries still adopt the aging classification system of “Roble”, “Crianza”, “Reserva”, and “Gran Reserva” that essentially guarantee the aging time of a wine.
 How long are the wines aged with this classification?
 Surprisingly these categories are similar, but not entirely consistent across Spain, starting with “Roble” (oak) which generally refers to young wine aged for a period of less than 6 months in total (both in barrel and bottle).

 All “Crianza” wine produced in the regions of Rioja and Ribera del Duero require a minimum of two years ageing, of which one year must be completed in barrel and the other in bottle.
 Other regions in Spain also require a total of two years aging for Crianza status, but with a minimum of only six months in oak.

 In Rioja, “Reserva” wines must be aged a minimum of three years, with one year of that time in barrel, and “Gran Reserva” wines must be aged for five years, with two years in barrel at the minimum.
 Reserva wines across the rest of the country have a lower minimum barrel ageing period of 18 months.
 Another consideration is that only in Rioja is the size of the barrel limited to the standard 225L “Bordeaux barrel” which facilitates a greater contact of wine with wood.